moov-io/imagecashletter/client/docs/ImageCashLetterFilesApi.md

 ## UpdateICLFile

-> File UpdateICLFile(ctx, fileId, createFile, optional)
+> File UpdateICLFile(ctx, fileId, fileHeader, optional)
 Updates the specified File Header by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters